 Hair Damage Compensation Amounts

 Compensation for pain and suffering takes into account the physical, mental, and emotional stress that the hair damage has caused you.
-It could include factors such as anxiety and shock, in addition to the physical pain.
+Hair damage settlement amounts could include factors such as anxiety and shock, in addition to the physical pain.

 - Hair damage that has led to conditions such as dermatitis, eczema, burning of the scalp, hair loss, causing distress, embarrassment, depression, can see compensation of £6,890 to £10,340.
 Where there is significant psychological disability or surgery has been required compensation may be higher.